4forces/CI-MS4-project4/README.md

 - Lecturer Mr. Paul Chor (for his 100+ page MSP4 labsheet and) for sharing his generous knowledge, and 'tough love' programmer's mindset with us

 - The CI Assessment team for the comprehensive feedback, valuable suggestions and thoughtful comments for improvement from the past three MSPs.
 These have been super helpful in my journey as an aspiring software developer.
-(And thank you also for reading all the way to this point for this super long final readme!)
+(Thank you for reading all the way to this point for this super long final readme!)

 - Teaching Assistant John Yan for the great overview and tips of being a good coder